 Benefits of Aviation SMS for Flight Schools

-Flight schools operate in considerable risk every day.
+Flight schools operate with many risky hazards every day.

 Students are inexperienced, usually younger, and are new to technology and hazards of flying.

 Moreover, the pressure that students undergoing flight training feel to perform well naturally makes them less prepared to identify hazards early on.

 Of course, while flight schools need to prepare highly successful pilots, maintenance workers, air traffic controllers, etc., the FAA’s new compliance policy that airlines have a safety management system in place is a testament to the fact that safety performance is an integral part of overall performance.
 To understand flight safety in airlines, aircraft, and airports, aviation students need:

 - Hands on experience and practice with aviation safety management systems (SMS);

 - To understand what aviation SMS are; and

 - To know how their role in aviation is integrated into safety processes.